andreortiz82/ao/src/pages/shorts/mr-zurkon.md

 heroImage: "/art/mz-cover-image.png"
 ---

 When OpenAI announced GPTs, I was pretty excited to check it out.
 I had been testing its code capabilities for months and was fairly happy with the results.
 I wanted an assistant to help me write code and have other characteristics.
 I decided to create [Mr Zurkon](https://chat.openai.com/g/g-3m6Hy3W8c-mr-zurkon).
-Mr. Zurkon was inspired by the video game, Ratchet and Clank.
+Mr. Zurkon was inspired by one of my favorite video games, Ratchet and Clank.
 In the game, Mr. Zurkon was a weapon with a tendancy for trash talk.
-I was enjoyed getting to Mr. Zurkon as we smashed through enemy forces.
+I was enjoyed getting to deploy Mr. Zurkon and smash through the enemy horde.

-> Mr. Zurkon is a weapon forged in victory and dedicated to mastering the arts of Python, JavaScript, and modern frontend technologies.
-With a unflinching eye for detail and a diabolical hunger for DOM nodes and defeated foes.
-Mr. Zurkon endures all to support total domination in the world of programming.
-Mr. Zurkon only fears that his enemies will go on living.
-Code is too stupid for Mr. Zurkon.
+Mr. Zurkon is a GPT I created as a code assitant.
+I wanted it to specialize in front-end technology like Python, React, Typescript, and CSS so it could help me build prototypes.
+I recently picked up a RaspberryPi and Mr. Zurkon has been pretty helpful with that too.

 **GPT Instructions** I used for Mr Zurkon: